Avg: 3.9 from 13 votes

 Please help us steward this area and leave no trace.

 The first 30 feet are shared with White Lines.
-To be clear, there is a bolt right at the bottom of the line, then gear, then a bolt on the face, then a little alcove/corner with a bolt.
+There is a bolt right at the bottom of the line, then gear, then a bolt on the face, then a little alcove/corner with a bolt.
 This is where W.L. splits up and left through the crack in the roof.
 Heisenburg stays on the steeper features for four bolts and finishes on the apex of the steepest wall.